codingMustache/codingMustache/README.md

 ## Joke of the Day

-I met this girl on a dating site and, I don't know, we just clicked.
+What's a ninja's favorite type of shoes?
+Sneakers!

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. .svg
+ 1. Python
- 2. .jpeg
+ 2. Java
- 3. .gif
+ 3. Solaris OS
- 4. .png
+ 4. C++

 <details>
   <summary>Answer</summary>
-  .svg
+  Java
 </details>